Just been hired for a job on campus?

 Watch for the call-out emails every Spring then follow the instructions to log into Experience Hub and post your job by the stated deadlines.
 You will also need to submit an Application Approval form by the same deadline and we will let you know within a few weeks if you were approved for any or all of the positions requested.

-Starting in Summer 2023, the Work-Op dates will cover full months, rather than the previous formula (first day of a semester to the last day of final exams).
-This mean that the Summer Work-Op period will now always be May 1st to August 31st.
-The Fall/Spring Work-Op period will now be September 1st to April 30th.
+Work-Op dates cover full months, rather than the previous formula (first day of a semester to the last day of final exams).
+This mean that the Summer Work-Op period will now always be May 1 to August 31.
+The Fall/Spring Work-Op period will now be September 1 to April 30.

 Fall/Spring hours can be worked any time between the first day of September and the last day of April; Summer hours can only be used in the Summer.